- Discover CSUB

 The California Dream Act allows students who meet certain criteria (as defined by AB 540) to apply for and, if eligible, receive:

-- CSUB financial aid like State University Grant (SUG) and Educational Opportunity Program (EOP) Grant (beginning with awards for the 2013 winter term)
+- CSUB financial aid, like State University Grant (SUG) and Educational Opportunity Program (EOP) Grant

 The California Student Aid Commission (CSAC) has posted Dream Act 2011 Myths & Facts.